Last Updated on

 Solar power allows you to run the greenhouse, 24/7, without using electricity; and it provides emergency power “off the grid” so you can continue to grow and provide food for your family, without interruption!
 We are talking about loss of electricity due to storms, or other power grid failure from any cause!

-• Site the greenhouse to take advantage of the sun's free energy
+There are many passive and low-cost ways to increase the temps inside your greenhouse in the winter.
+We discuss how to:• Site the greenhouse to take advantage of the sun’s free energy

 • Strategically place insulation to keep heat in the greenhouse